 Save on your premium by combining your insurance

 Insure your home contents, cars and buildings with Santam and you could save on your monthly premiums.
 Switching is quick and easy, and you’ll get insurance good and proper that looks for reasons to pay you rather than not.
-Santam has 100 years of experience and the technical know-how, making us the experts on guiding you on how to best manage your risk and your premiums.
+Santam has over 100 years of experience and the technical know-how, making us the experts on guiding you on how to best manage your risk and your premiums.
 Reduce your risk with a few simple maintenance checks, such as taking care of damp straight away, regularly checking electrical wiring and servicing your fire extinguishers regularly.

 If you have any questions about building insurance, speak to your intermediary or contact us on 0860 444 444.
 Remember: if you’re an existing Santam client, you can add policies and make changes to your cover right here on the Santam client site.